 I love the phrase "Generous Nature"!
 I talked in my letter about William's work on mental health, & specifically his new Anti-bullying campaign.
 I also talked more generally about William, Catherine and Harry's work.

-Normally I don't like to go into what exactly I wrote, but I found a copy of my letter in my laptop, and was looking over it as I wrote this blog post.
+Normally I don't like to go into what exactly I wrote, but I found a copy of my letter in my laptop and was looking over it as I wrote this blog post.
 And because this part was really cute I thought I would share it with you:

 "...
 I would like to point out that your “Dad” is totally showing.
-I can’t help but look at these causes, and the other ones you and Catherine support, and think about Prince George and Princess Charlotte.
+I can’t help but look at these causes, and the other ones you and Catherine support and think about Prince George and Princess Charlotte.
 It seems quite obvious that you are doing this, in part, for your own children and their future..."

-I did briefly mentioned Charlotte's birthday in my letter because I was a little sad I didn't get the birthday photo reply everyone else got.
-I had written to the Cambridges for Their 5th Anniversary/Charlotte's 1st Birthday, but the reply I got was just for their 5th Wedding Anniversary.
+I did briefly mention Charlotte's birthday in my letter because I was a little sad I didn't get the birthday photo reply everyone else got.
+I had written to the Cambridges for their 5th Anniversary/Charlotte's 1st Birthday, but the reply I got was just for their 5th Wedding Anniversary.
 And a part of me was hoping if I mentioned her birthday, they might include Charlotte's birthday photo reply with William's birthday photo reply.

-Obviously this is not the typical photo reply we see from the Cambridges
+Obviously, this is not the typical photo reply we see from the Cambridges

 I know other people have gotten the usual photo birthday reply for Prince William's Birthday this year.
 They said it is the same as last years.

 For any event, there are always letters that get replied to more personally.
-Obviously there are a lot of factors that go into who gets a more personal reply and who gets the generic reply.
+Obviously, there are a lot of factors that go into who gets a more personal reply and who gets the generic reply.
 Part of it is just luck.
 They can't personally reply to everyone, even if they get a bunch of amazing, thoughtful letters.